 Joan's response to Charles Castle's inquiry.

-Upon discovery of the letter's carbon copy in Joan's records, it was determined this letter had been "doctored" by Castle
+Upon discovery of the letter's carbon copy in Joan's records, it was determined this letter had been altered by Castle

 A page indicating the claim filed against Castle and the biography's publisher by the executor of Joan's estate